General

 Crosshairs On sets the default Crosshair setting.
 When set, all new windows will appear with the crosshair visible.

 When Enable Undo is checked, MaxIm DL creates an internal copy of an image immediately before a processing operation changes the image.
-(To be precise, this occurs when OK is clicked in a command dialog or on the first use of Full Screen Preview within a particular dialog.)
+This occurs when OK or Preview is clicked.
 This "checkpoint" is retained only until the next operation is performed, when it is discarded and replaced by a copy of the image in its new state.
 MaxIm DL can provide the ability to Undo the previous operation only if the copy was made.
-But when working on large files, it can be more important to conserve memory than to allow the processing to be backed up one step, so Enable Undo can be turned off.
+If you have limited memory and large images, performance may be improved by disabling the Undo feature.

-After changing any control on this tab, you must click Apply or OK to cause the change to take effect.
+After changing any control on this tab, you must click Save (near the top of the window) to cause the change to take effect.